blackberry/webworks-gui/design.md

     - Uses /public/pages/project_config.html as a template
     - Based on Project from the collection

+- ProjectBuildView
+    - Displays the build page
+    - Controls html element #content
+    - Uses /public/pages/builder.html as a template
+    - Based on Project from the collection

 Other
 ===========================
 - lib/ui/main.js
     - Initialize everything

+- lib/ui/server.js
+    - Used to communicate with node server

 - public/js/webworks-gui.js
     - Single JS file that contains all JS files for the web page